one-and-only/one-and-only/README.md

 ## About Me:
 - 16 year old high school student in Minnesota, USA 🇺🇸
 - Parents were born in Greece 🇬🇷
-- Software Engineering and always learning 🤓
+- Software Engineering enthusiast and always learning 🤓
 - Crypto Enthusiast ₿
 - Constantly working on a project or two 😉